Could your condition, injury or disease had been diagnosed earlier?

-This is perhaps the most common question our medical negligence team is asked to advice people on.
-Failure to diagnose, or delay in diagnosis of course means a delay in treatment.
-The consequences of this can range from, simply having a longer period of pain and suffering, to fatality.
+This is perhaps the most common question our medical negligence team is asked to advise people on.
+Failure to diagnose, or delay in diagnosis, is a form of medical malpractice that results in a delay in treatment.
+The consequences of this malpractice can range from, simply having a longer period of pain and suffering, to fatality.

-This is why it is important to seek legal advice from one of our team straight away.
+This is why it is important to seek legal advice from expert medical negligence solicitors as soon as possible.

-Here are some examples of failure to diagnose which our team has advised upon:-
+Here are some examples of failure to diagnose cases which our team has advised upon:-

 - Breast cancer